 School managers in primary and post-primary schools should:

 - Implement an effective child protection programme

 - Monitor the effectiveness of the programme

-- To manage any risk identified in respect of a child availing of the service
+- Manage any risk identified to a child using the service

 - Implement agreed reporting procedures